GoogleCloudPlatform/core-solution-services/INSTALL-basic.md

 You have now confirmed that your GCP organization, project, Cloud Shell environment variables and libraries are ready for the next step, to create the jump host.

-Follow these instructions if you need to [reconnect to Cloud Shell](#reconnect-to-cloud-shell), such as after a session timeout.
+Follow these instructions if you need to [reconnect to jump host](#reconnect-to-jump-host), such as after a session timeout.

 # 2. Create the jump host